Rock of Ages 2: Bigger & Boulder

 - 1 % negative mentions

-The humor in the game is widely praised for its quirky, Monty Python-esque style, featuring hilarious cutscenes and absurd character interactions that keep players entertained throughout.
-Many reviewers highlight the clever integration of historical references and silly jokes, making the gameplay both fun and engaging.
-However, some players noted that while the humor is often spot-on, it can be hit or miss, with certain jokes feeling over-the-top or lacking payoff.
+The humor in the game is widely praised for its Monty Python-esque style, featuring absurd and clever jokes, hilarious cutscenes, and quirky characters that enhance the overall experience.
+Many players find the comedic elements to be a highlight, making the gameplay entertaining and enjoyable, although some note that the humor can be hit or miss, with certain jokes feeling over-the-top or lacking payoff.
+Overall, the game's unique art style and humorous narrative contribute significantly to its charm and appeal, especially for fans of silly and historical humor.

 “It's a simple, but fun concept, further enhanced by the game's Monty Python-esque sense of humor.”